serialc/AdventOfCode/2023/README.md

 7. Nitty gritty.
 8. For part 2 needed to see that they would loop at different (but regular!) rates and take a long time to match.
 Had to determine individual counts and the figure out lowest common multiple (LCM).
 9. Fine - difference pyramids.
+10. Finnicky.
+Using characters to symbolize pipe shapes is suboptimal.

 ### Tags